up-to-you/dev_notes/multithreading/lock-mechanics.md

 After Biased lock was Revoked - JVM invokes `slow_enter` functon `share/runtime/synchronizer.cpp:279`.
 JVM copies Monitor's object header (`markWord`) to it's own Stack Slot (within Stack Frame) and then tries to set a pointer in the original Monitor's object `markWord` via CAS instruction, that points to copied `markWord`.
 The copied `markWord`, that resides in Thread's Stack Slot is called `displaced header`.
 `Displaced header` and its pointer in the original Monitor's header are necessary for two reasons:
-1) Lock can be acquired multiple times by the same Thread (i.e. recursive lock), but only
+1) Lock can be acquired multiple times by the same Thread (i.e. recursive lock), but only the last
 2)